 Here’s a fun fact: there are at least 50,000 professional skills in the world.
 Damn, right?
-Fortunately, you don’t need to know all 50 to impress an employer.
+Fortunately, you don’t need to know them all to impress an employer.
 Even among career skills, quality trumps quantity.

 However, it can be quite easy to get lost among the noise and be overwhelmed when it comes to whittling down to which qualities you ought to focus on.
 Gone are the days of bragging about type speeds, fluency in Microsoft Office, and your research capabilities (unless you’re an academic).
 These are all expected.

 Nowadays, employers are looking for a specific set of soft and hard skills on your résumé.
 Business and employment-oriented service, LinkedIn, recently revealed the results of their industry-wide analyses.
 Here are 7 of the most sought-after career skills in 2019, along with course suggestions to start developing them:

 Yes, we are headed towards a world run by robots, but robots won’t be the free-thinkers and innovators, we are and will be.
 Creativity is especially important when it comes to problem-solving as it not only makes you better able to deal with uncertainty but also approach an issue from various perspectives.